 On social media, people share some of their proudest milestones, like weddings and new additions to the family, as well as some of their most painful battles, like sudden illness or loss.
 When it comes to the latter, the Internet may indeed be the first place that people turn to for support and guidance.
 The safety behind a laptop screen gives people the convenience to research unsettling symptoms, as well as the courage to share a difficult journey.
 Some influencers are even bringing their journey to the forefront, like Korean Youtuber Dawn Lee, who was recently diagnosed with lymphoma.
-Today, we’re doing a social media data analysis of the modern-day patient journey in oncology.
+Today, we’re doing a data analysis of social media in healthcare for the modern-day patient journey in oncology.

 What are the most talked-about aspects of the patient journey?